 - Examine the brake pad.
 As a general rule, brake pads should have wear indicators.
 Regularly check it and make sure it has not gone below the acceptable line.
 It’s also important to make sure they’re touching the front section of the brake surface and the full section when pulled.

 - Clean your disk brakes.
 To avoid contamination and damage to your braking, be mindful about keeping your rotators clean.
 Make sure to buy specific disc cleaners, and never use WD40.

 Re-index your gears

 Once you’ve been riding your bike for a short while, you’ll start to realise that your gears don’t operate as smoothly as they once did.
-But do not fear, there may be no need to start searching for bicycle maintenance courses on google.
+But do not fear, there may be no need to start searching for bicycle maintenance courses on Google.
 As long as your cables and derailleurs aren’t damaged, it is possible to index your gears yourself.

 - Find the barrel adjuster.
 It will be on the rear derailleur, where the cable ingress is located or for the front derailleur, it’s usually by the shifters.

 - Switch up the cable tension.
-Once you know the issue, you can use the barrel adjust to re-index the gears.
+Once you know the issue, you can use the barrel adjuster to re-index the gears.
 For a tighter cable, turn the barrel adjuster anti-clockwise, and to loosen, turn it clockwise.
 The barrel adjust will click with every quarter turn.